 With over 4 million subscribers on YouTube we can conclude that TED talks are pretty popular.
 The speakers share their insight on many different fascinating phenomena in the world.
 Many talks cover topics related to personal growth.
 Apparently, we like learning about how we can become happier, how we become our most fulfilled selves and how we can change our life.

-Yet, how many of us actually put this in to practice?
+Yet, how many of us actually put these ideas into practice?

 Why is that?
-Why don’t we do what we know we should do?
-Are we incapable?
+Why don’t we do what we know we SHOULD do?
+Are we not capable?

 You could conclude that humans are a bit lazy.
-But intrinsic motivation is the key word to explain our behavior.
-Behavior will not change without intrinsic motivation that matches the message of the speech.
+Or weak.
+But that is a bit too simplistic.
+The crucial element in explaining our behavior is: intrinsic motivation.
+Behavior will not change when our intrinsic motivation does not match the message of the speech.
 Motivation will melt away quickly when it is extrinsically imposed on us through any kind of motivational talk.

 So, can’t a motivational talk ever incite a behavioral change?
 It can.
 When our desire exactly matches the one of the speaker and when our perception of this desire is the same across different situations.

 Go watch Tom Asacker’s captivating talk here!